hyprland-community/Hyprkeys/README.md

 1. Download Go.
 You can find it [here](https://golang.org/dl/)
 2. Clone this repository with `git clone https://github.com/notashelf/hyprkeys`
-3. Build the application with `go build` and run it with `./hyprkeys`.
-This will display a list of command line options.
+3. Install the application with `make build` then `sudo make install`
+5. You can run the application with `hyprland`

-**Alternatively, open this directory and run `go run .` to run without compiling.**
+**Alternatively, open this directory and run `go run .` to run without compiling or installing.**

 ## Project Roadmap